RavensbourneWebMedia/Web-development-workshop/README.md

 # Learning goals

-Upon completion of this course you will (hopefully) be able to:

 * Understand conceptually how the **WWW** works (browsers, servers, HTTP, DNS, IP etc).

 * Use **HTML** and MarkDown to structure Web content appropriately and accessibly.